diamondburned/blog/content/post/thoughts-on-gitment-and-my-hugo-theme.md

 ## My thoughts on Gitment

-It's fine, really.
-It works pretty well for its job.
+It's pretty neat, really.
+It works well enough for its job.
 I'm a bit surprised at how my initial joke turned out to be a serious, actually working plugin.
 Despite that, GitLab compatibility is pretty nice, although you can always use GitLab Pages with a separate GitHub repository.

 ## About my own theme